cision/rover-ui/CODE_GUIDELINES.md

 ## Organization

-Component js, styles, tests, and stories should be siblings.
+Component js, style, test, and story should be siblings.
 If they're in their own directory, provide an `index.js` file.

 ```
 Modal/
-|-- index.js   # Core component file, imports module.css
+|-- index.js   # Core component file, imports style.css
-|-- module.css  # Styles, as CSS modules
+|-- style.css  # Styles, as CSS modules
-|-- tests.js    # Used with an npm command
+|-- test.js    # Used with an npm command
-`-- stories.js  # Used by storybook, separate npm command
+`-- story.js  # Used by storybook, separate npm command
 ```

 ### Sub-components